Piexie3/git-github/README.md

     git branch --set-upstream-to=origin/branch_name
     ```

-### If you like the the content give a :star: and follow
+### If you like the the content give a :star: and follow :heart_eyes: :v: